 - isolate the individual, accompany the individual to the designated isolation area via the isolation route, keeping at least 2 metres away from the symptomatic person and also making sure that others maintain a distance of at least 2 metres from the symptomatic person at all times. - Provide a mask for the person presenting with symptoms.
-The person should wear the mask if in a common area with other people or while exiting the premises. - Assess whether the person can immediately be directed to go home and call their doctor and continue self-isolation at home. - Facilitate the person presenting with symptoms remaining in isolation if they cannot immediately go home and facilitate them calling their doctor.
+The person should wear the mask if in a common area with other people or while exiting the premises. - Advise the person to immediately go home, call their doctor and continue self-isolation at home. - Facilitate the person presenting with symptoms remaining in isolation if they cannot immediately go home and facilitate them calling their doctor.
 The person should avoid touching people, surfaces and objects.
-Advice should be given to the person presenting with symptoms to cover their mouth and nose with the disposable tissue provided when they cough or sneeze and put the tissue in the waste bag provided. - Arrange transport home or to hospital for medical assessment.
-Public transport of any kind should not be used. - > Arrange for appropriate cleaning of the isolation area and all areas involved. - If the case is positive, St. Gabriel's will be contacted by the HSE to discuss the case, identify people who have been in contact with them and advise on any actions or precautions that should be taken. - A risk assessment of each setting will be undertaken by HSE with the lead responsible person.
-Advice on the management of staff and members of the public will be based on this assessment.
-The HSE will also be in contact with the case directly to advise on isolation and identifying other contacts and will be in touch with any contacts of the case to provide them with appropriate advice.
+Advice should be given to the person presenting with symptoms to cover their mouth and nose with the disposable tissue provided when they cough or sneeze and put the tissue in the waste bag provided. - Arrange transport to appropriate destination, home or otherwise.
+Public transport of any kind should not be used. - > Arrange for appropriate cleaning of the isolation area and all areas involved. - > If the case is positive, St. Gabriel's will follow up-to-date HSE advice.